crowdin/mobile-sdk-ios/README.md

 ```

-To install from local sources (This option will be removed from this document in future.):
+To install from local sources (This option will be removed from this document in the future.):

 ```
 target 'MyApp' do